Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Method

 \paragraph{LIF.} The dynamic firing process at neuron $j$ can be described as:

-where $j=1,...,h$, $h$ is the number of neurons in the middle layer, $\tau=1,...,T'$, $\tau$ is a simulation time step, $T'$ is the number of simulation time step (i.e., time window), meaning the same observation will be fed into SPN for $T'$ times, $v_{j,\tau}$ is the membrane potential, $g$ is the decay factor, $v_{rest}$ denotes the rest membrane potential, $s_{j,\tau}$ means the output spike, $x_{i,j}$ is a binary variable indicating whether the synaptic connection from neuron $i$ to $j$ exists, $o_{i,\tau}$ is the input current from upstream neuron $i$ ($i=1,...,n$), $v_{th}$ is the predefined firing threshold, $v_{reset}$ denotes the predefined reset membrane potential, and $w_{i,j}$ is the synaptic weight between neuron $i$ and $j$.
+where $j=1,...,h$, $h$ is the number of neurons in the middle layer, $\tau=1,...,T'$, $\tau$ is a simulation time step, $T'$ is the number of simulation time step (i.e., time window), meaning the same observation will be fed into SPN for $T'$ times, {$v_{j,\tau}$ is the membrane potential of neuron $j$ at time $\tau$ in the middle layer}, $g$ is the decay factor, $v_{rest}$ denotes the rest membrane potential, $s_{j,\tau}$ means the output spike, $x_{i,j}$ is a binary variable indicating whether the synaptic connection from neuron $i$ to $j$ exists, $o_{i,\tau}$ is the input current from upstream neuron $i$ ($i=1,...,n$), $v_{th}$ is the predefined firing threshold, $v_{reset}$ denotes the predefined reset membrane potential, and $w_{i,j}$ is the synaptic weight between neuron $i$ and $j$.
 In our method, we only tune synaptic connections instead of weights (See Section~\ref{ga} for details).

-As shown in equation~(\ref{equa_LIF}), the LIF neuron mimics the biological neuron by incorporating a time dimension $\tau$, simulating the change in membrane potential over time.
-Due to the threshold firing characteristic of the LIF neurons, the spike signal is typically sparse.
-And the calculation is driven by events (i.e., only executed when the spike arrives), which can reduce the inference energy consumption especially deployed on neuromorphic chips~\cite{57,58}.
+The LIF neuron in equation~(\ref{equa_LIF}) captures the temporal dynamics of membrane potential, emulating the behavior of biological neurons.
+The threshold firing property of LIF neurons results in sparse spike signals.
+Furthermore, the computation is event-driven, i.e., it is performed only when a spike arrives.
+This property can reduce the energy consumption during inference, especially when deployed on neuromorphic chips~\cite{akopyan2015truenorth,davies2018loihi}.

-\paragraph{LI.} The LI neuron can be regarded as a special case of LIF neuron without firing and resetting.
-If we set the firing threshold $v_{th}$ of a LIF neuron to infinity, its dynamics will always be below the threshold, so-called non-spiking neurons.
-The dynamic equation~(\ref{equa_LIF}) can be simplified to:
+\paragraph{LI.} The LI neuron is a special case of the LIF neuron without the firing and resetting mechanism.
+When the firing threshold $v_{th}$ of a LIF neuron is set to infinity, it becomes a non-spiking neuron.
+The dynamic equation in equation~(\ref{equa_LIF}) can be simplified as:

 where $k=1,...,m$ and $m$ is the number of neurons in the motor layer.